Send the link below via email or IMCopy

 - Andrea Phillips, A Creator's Guide

-to Transmedia Storytelling "Transmedia storytelling represents a process where integral elements of a fiction get dispersed systematically across multiple delivery channels for the purpose of creating a unified and coordinated entertainment experience.
+"Transmedia storytelling represents a process where integral elements of a fiction get dispersed systematically across multiple delivery channels for the purpose of creating a unified and coordinated entertainment experience.
 Ideally, each medium makes its own unique contribution to the unfolding of the story."

 “2010 Kids & Family Reading Report: Turning the Page in a Digital Age."
 Scholastic.
 Harrison Group, Sept.
 2010. http://mediaroom.scholastic.com/kfrr.